AdrianSchneider/httprompt/README.md

 Edit the `profiles` config option to add new profiles.

-The `config.default.profile` profile is loaded by default, or optionally specify another with `httprompt -p <profileName>`
+The profile specified by `default.profile` is loaded by default, or optionally specify another with `httprompt -p <profileName>`

 - `baseUrl`: sets the base URL (prepend to all URLs).
 Example: `http://yoursite.com` or `http://localhost:8888`
 - `vars`: set arbitrary variables here that you can use in commands.
 For example, if you set `username` and `password`, you could use `$(vars.username)` and `$(vars.password)` in commands and they would be expanded.